 Think Tasty has been many things.
 It was the baby that allowed me to express my creative side, through both cooking and writing.
 TT gave me the confidence to build PeKu.
 When it was time to put PeKu on the back burner, Think Tasty gave me an outlet for my creativity, while I worked on different roles in my career.
 I knew that no matter what skills I was learning, what task I was completing, at some point that week I would spend time in my kitchen creating.
 I also would get to write and share my excitement for this newly created dish.

 Over the years I have seen growth in Think Tasty.
 I have acquired more followers on social media, subscribers to my newsletter, and visitors on the site.
 However, it never really got to the point that it should.
+I’ve since heard about how to buy Instagram followers to grow further and if you are curious there are definitely safe options available.
 Sure, Think Tasty made some money and gathered some attention but not enough to consider it my main role.

 For quite some time I have been debating when Think Tasty should move to the back burner.
 Every week I reviewed stats, hoping for a glimmer that told me to keep pushing uphill.
 Some weeks it would be there- an increase in visitors, an uptick in newsletter subscriptions.
 Other weeks the numbers would decline.